Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL picks, MLB betting, more

 WR A.J.
 Brown, Philadelphia Eagles, 0.5 rushing + receiving touchdowns - Higher (1.34x)

-Brown is looking for his second touchdown reception of the season.
-He is one of the Eagles' top receivers.
+Brown is one of the Eagles' top pass catchers and is looking for his second touchdown reception of the season.
 In five games, he has 19 receptions for 194 yards.
 In 13 games last season, he caught 67 passes for 1,079 yards and seven touchdowns.
 Pick it at Underdog:

 QB Jaxson Dart, New York Giants, 0.5 passing touchdowns - Lower (1.24x)

-Dart (hamstring) was limited in Monday's practice, but is expected to play on Thursday.
-He has thrown for three touchdowns this season, including two in Sunday's 26-14 loss at New Orleans.
-He was also picked off twice.
+Dart has three touchdown passes this season, including two in Sunday's 26-14 loss at New Orleans.
+He has also been intercepted twice.
+He has been limited due to a hamstring injury, but is expected to play on Thursday.
 Click here to sign up for Underdog Fantasy:

 QB Jalen Hurts, Philadelphia Eagles, 0.5 interceptions - Lower (0.75x)